mbriscoe/broken-lines-blog/README.md

 - User/admin can logout successfully

+**As a site user I can view a list of past and present band events**

+- User can view a list of events successfully

+**As a site admin I can add events to a band event list.**

+- Admin can add event items successfully

-The completed sprint was composed of 15 separate items.
+The completed sprint was composed of 17 separate items.
 Having used the MoSCoW approach to prioritisation, 9 were classified as "Must-Have" making up less than 60% of the tasks as recommended.
 The rest of the first sprint was made up of "Should-Have" and "Could-Have" items.
 There were no remaining backlog items.

 <img width="1467" alt="kanban" src="https://github.com/mbriscoe/broken-lines-blog/assets/86828720/ba4b5b09-7b18-4449-b7ba-399ea99bbf00">